 Need filter cleaner?
 Come get our Leisure Time Filter Cleaner sold in our showroom!

 3. Change the Water Regularly

-Changing the water of your hot tub is a crucial part of hot tub maintenance.
+Changing the water in your hot tub is a crucial part of hot tub maintenance.
 Old water can cause bacteria and algae to grow in your hot tub, leading to skin irritation.
 Old water can also contain debris that can cause water flow issues and put stress on your hot tub’s pump.

 We recommend changing your hot tub’s water every 3-4 months.
-During this process you must completely drain and clean it before refilling it.
+During this process, you must completely drain and clean it before refilling it.
 A simple wipe down and rinse of your hot tub during this process will do amazing work prolonging your spa’s life.

 4. Balance the pH Levels